jepstein-eagle/adaptable/packages/adaptable/readme/functions/format-column-function.md

 ### Display Format

-The Display Format sets how the value in the column will be formatted, so that it matches the precise requirements of the users.
+The Display Format sets how the value in the column will be formatted, so it matches the precise requirements of users.

 > Setting a Display Format does NOT change the underlying cell value.